What does "You Need To Calm Down" by Taylor Swift mean?

 And I'm just like oh-oh, oh-oh, oh-oh, oh-oh, oh-oh (Oh)

-You need to just stop, like can you just not step on
+You need to just stop, like can you just not step on his gown?

 You need to calm down